1931 Salvadoran presidential election

 Presidential elections were held in El Salvador in 1931, with a popular vote taking place alongside concurrent legislative elections from 11 to 13 January 1931.
 Observers described the 1931 election as El Salvador's first free and fair election.

 None of the five candidates won an absolute majority, leading to the Legislative Assembly unanimously electing Arturo Araujo of the Salvadoran Laborist Party (PLS), who won a plurality in the popular election, as El Salvador's next president on 12 February 1931.

-The legislature also unanimously elected General Maximiliano Hernández Martínez of the National Republican Party (PNR), who supported Araujo's campaign, as vice president.
+The legislature also unanimously elected Brigadier General Maximiliano Hernández Martínez of the National Republican Party (PNR), who supported Araujo's campaign, as vice president.
 Araujo was overthrown in December 1931 and Martínez became president, ruling until 1944.

 Background

 President Pío Romero Bosque implemented democratic reforms in El Salvador during his presidency, though his motivations for doing so are disputed.
 Theories include that it was to combat the radicalization of laborers, to foster relations with the United States, or to "leave his mark on history" by breaking with the Meléndez–Quiñónez dynasty that ruled El Salvador from 1913 to 1927.
 The reforms enabled the 1931 presidential and legislative elections to be conducted in a genuinely democratic manner, in contrast to the fraudulent elections held under the Meléndez–Quiñónez dynasty.
 Polling stations were staffed by observer groups from each political party to ensure there was no fraud.
 The government also increased its presence at polling stations by sending soldiers from the armed forces who, according to General Salvador Peña, would "maintain order and guarantee freedom of suffrage".

 "I make this formal call to our patriotism that in this next step to resolve the political problem of presidential succession, that we be ready to support, in any way possible, the form that this process takes, as a reflection of our prudence and confirmation of our preparation for a democratic life."